biohub-hpc/hpcuserguide/src/3._Storage/index.md

 Storing data from instruments presents some special problems.
 It's common to have an instrument controlled by a Windows PC which cannot be updated due to vendor/support restrictions and is at increased risk for malware or ransomware.
-To limit the impact of an infected instrument PC, the goal is to have a separate service account for each instrument such that a given instrument can only reach/modify it's own data.
+To limit the impact of an infected instrument PC, each instrument can have a separate service account such that a given instrument can only reach/modify its own data.
 Additionally, by having this space accept data but be treated as read-only to all other systems, it's possible to maintain a long snapshot history to enable recovering from a potential ransomware infection with minimal data loss.

 ## `/hpc/websites/${VHOST}`